essayyzed/the-iron-protocol/01_GENESIS/semester_1.md

 #### 📺 **Watch Educational Content (2-3 videos/week)**

+**Receipts Rule:** For each video, you must create a file:
+`notes/video-<title>.md` with:
+- 5 bullet points of what you learned
+- 1 small program you wrote because of it (link to code)
+- 1 question you still have
+No note = the video doesn’t count.

 **Recommended Playlists:**
 - [Introduction to Computing](https://www.youtube.com/watch?v=rms6Dv3n6d0&list=PLnd7R4Mcw3rLmfW78NJnXXaso1BNB9Kym) - Recluze
 - [How to Approach Learning](https://www.youtube.com/playlist?list=PLnd7R4Mcw3rKuL5CILi8CQ35UDFbWimbR) - Recluze (27 videos)